Estuary

 Portable - ETL Tool

-Portable is a cloud-based ETL tool built for teams that need quick and simple deployment of data pipelines without much configuration.
-It is especially suited for small to mid-sized businesses with limited technical resources.
-Portable focuses on integrating a wide range of niche or less common applications, making it unique for businesses that have very specific data integration needs.
+Portable is a cloud-based ETL tool built for teams that need quick and straightforward deployment of data pipelines without much configuration.
+It is especially suited for small—to mid-sized businesses with limited technical resources.
+Portable focuses on integrating a wide range of niche or less common applications, making it unique for businesses with very specific data integration needs.

 Pros